 If you want to expand your business into the Spanish market or work on international marketing campaigns and would like to work with me for translating your marketing content from English and/or German into Spanish, feel free to contact me.
 I can help you to bring your message naturally to your audience in Spain.

 Technical Translator specialised in Marketing, Economics and Environment.
-I hold an MSc. in Environmental Engineering and enjoy contributing to the expansion of sustainable businesses with accurate translations, and clear and natural texts.
+I hold an MSc. in Environmental Engineering and enjoy contributing to the expansion of sustainable businesses in the Spanish market with accurate translations, and clear and natural texts.